mohammadzaid07/Dabotics-Task3/README.md

 Here is a simple QR Code generator.

-It can generate QR code of any text or link.
+It can generate a QR code of any text or link.

-QR Code can be generated into different sizes.
+QR Codes can be generated in different sizes.

+qrcode.js library is used to generate QR Codes.